Where this information about cancer comes from

 Electronic Medicines Compendium

-Cancer: Principles and practice of oncology (9th edition)
+Cancer: Principles and Practice of Oncology (10th edition)

 Anatomy and Physiology in Health and Illness (11th edition)